Filtering Measurement Outliers Without Masking Real Shifts in SPC Pipelines

 """

-Returns a boolean mask: True = valid, False = artifact.
+Returns a boolean mask: True = valid observation, False = artifact to quarantine.

 """

-# 1. Enforce monotonic indexing & bridge short sensor dropouts
+# Enforce monotonic indexing and bridge short sensor dropouts

 clean_series = series.sort_index().ffill(limit=2)